-The Task Manager on a Windows PC could be renamed as the Knight in shining armor and most users might just appreciate it even.
+The Task Manager on a Windows PC could be renamed the Knight in shining armor and most users might appreciate it even.
 If you’ve ever used a Windows PC for a long enough time you know what I’m talking about.
 Since I remember, from Windows XP and even Windows 7 and 8, programs becoming unresponsive was a real problem.
+There would be no other way to kill it but use the Task Manager.
+It often gets so bad that most things, including the taskbar, become unresponsive.

 It doesn’t happen as often but it does on some random rare occasions.
 In Ubuntu, these program windows get grayed out but you still can’t close them or anything.
 Unlike Windows, you don’t even have a taskbar to right-click on and select Task Manager.
 You can’t use Ctrl+Alt+Del because it brings the logoff screen instead.